 Former Bathurst Gasworks Site

 The former Bathurst Gasworks site, on Russell Street, was operated from 1888 until 1979 in conjunction with Orange City and Lithgow Councils.
-The site was then leased to AGL in 1979, who continued to produce gas at the site until 1987.
+The site activities changed from gas manufacture to LPG reforming in 1979.
+The site was leased to AGL in 1986, who continued to produce gas at the site until 1987.
 Since that time, the site has remained relatively unused, however is subject to a special lease with Jemena.

 Please note that Council cannot grant access to the Gasworks site, as it is neither the owner nor the lessee of the site.